derksen-sam/derksen-sam/README.md

 ## What's on the site

 - **Landing page** (`index.html`) - a brief intro and a live feed of my most recent public GitHub activity, fetched client-side from the GitHub events API with a fallback if the request fails.
-- **Work page** (`work.html`) - details about my current role as a Technical Support Consultant at TeamDynamix.
+- **Work page** (`work.html`) - details about my current role as a Technical Support Consultant at TeamDynamix, including skills and a few example solutions I've built.
+- **Custom 404** (`404.html`) - a themed not-found page.

 ## Tech stack

 - Plain HTML, CSS, and a small amount of vanilla JavaScript - no frameworks, no build step
 - [JetBrains Mono](https://fonts.google.com/specimen/JetBrains+Mono) via Google Fonts (external dependency, loaded via `<link>`)
-- Self-contained HTML files - all CSS and JS are inline, no build step
+- A shared external stylesheet (`styles.css`) links from both `index.html` and `work.html`, so the browser caches it once and reuses it across pages. `404.html` keeps its own inline styles, since it's a standalone layout that reuses some class names with different values.
 - Vanilla JavaScript powers the live GitHub activity feed and the dynamic copyright year

 ## Automation